Chunkys0up7/RagPrep/DEVLOG.md

 - ✅ Comprehensive test coverage with mocking
 - ✅ Factory pattern for strategy selection
 - ✅ Quality metrics and assessment
+- ✅ API integration with error handling
+- ✅ Fallback mechanisms for robustness

 ---